 Petitions, related documents and questions concerning the Board of Regents Policy on Student Classification for Admission and Tuition Purposes should be directed to Residency Reclassification Services in the Office of the Registrar.

 Once a petition has been filed, it may take up to six weeks for an initial decision.
-During this period of time, or any further period of time required by the University, any fees and charges based on the previous determination must be paid.
+During this period of time, or any further period of time required by the university, any fees and charges based on the previous determination must be paid.
 The student is solely responsible for any late charges incurred by the residency process.
 If the determination is changed, any excess fees and charges will be refunded.
+All correspondence from Residency Reclassification Services will be sent by email to the email address that the student has on file with the university.
+Email is the official form of communication for the University of Maryland.
+Students should review their inbox and spam folders to insure receipt of all communication sent from Residency Reclassification Services.

 Students classified as in-state for admission and tuition purposes are responsible for notifying Residency Reclassification Services in writing within 15 days of any change in their circumstances that might in any way affect their classification at the University of Maryland.